apache/hadoop/dev-support/docs/precommit-basic.md

 test-patch has the following requirements:

-* Ant- or Maven-based project (and ant/maven installed)
+* A project with a supported build tool (ant, gradle, maven, ...)
 * git-based project (and git 1.7.3 or higher installed)
 * bash v3.2 or higher
 * findbugs 3.x installed